jquery/learn.jquery.com/page/javascript-101/running-code.md

 ### Attributes

-The last and strongly discouraged option, is to utilize the event handler attributes of HTML attributes.
+The last option is to use the event handler attributes of HTML elements.
+This method is strongly discouraged:

 ```
 <!--Inline code directly on HTML elements being clicked.-->